vatesfr/xen-orchestra/docs/docs/xo5/manage_infrastructure.md

    1. Choose your desired mode from that menu:
       <UiDetail src="/img/xo5/choose-vif-locking-mode.png" alt="Choose the locking mode of a VIF" width={320} />

-If Xen Orchestra knows the VM’s IP address — either through the guest agent or DHCP — it will automatically apply IP-level locking when the mode is enabled.
+If Xen Orchestra knows the VM’s IP address (either through the guest agent or DHCP), it will automatically apply IP-level locking when the mode is enabled.

 #### How do I automate VIF locking mode?